-Guest Opinion: Carrier deal bodes ill for free markets
+Guest Opinion: Carrier deal bad for free markets

 President-elect Donald Trump’s negotiated deal with the Carrier heating, air-conditioning and refrigeration company to keep hundreds of manufacturing jobs in Indiana, altering the company’s prior plan to move those jobs to Mexico, may have been a brilliant political move, but it does not bode well for free markets and the principle of equal treatment under the law.